aesopwolf/s3-basic-auth/README.md

 Read more on his blog at http://www.yegor256.com/2014/04/21/s3-http-basic-auth.html

 Eventually, I would like to convert this to an Amazon Lambda function using [Serverless](http://serverless.com/)

+---

+**PS** I love feedback, please email me or create a GitHub issue if you'd like me to change functionality or add new features.